movementkitchen/website/src/pages/courses-workshops/index.md

 * Week 3: Exercise class: Strength = Coordinated Mobility - Restore mobility in undermoved places - upper body focus

-* Week 4: Exercise class: Restore mobility in undermoved places - bellow the waist
+* Week 4: Exercise class: Restore mobility in undermoved places - below the waist

 * Week 5: Workshop: Balance with your hips - Your feet, legs and the hips as the pillars of your core (includes an indoor obstacle course)